• Skip to main content

 Banana Bread Batter in Pan

-What Kind of Pan Should I Use for Banana Bread?
+What Kind of Pan Should I Use for Whole Wheat Banana Bread?

 Light-colored metal pans (such as aluminum) are generally recommended for quick breads like this.
 Darker metal pans tend to absorb too much heat, and you may end up with bread that’s burnt around the edges.
 When I tried this recipe using a glass loaf pan, the bread stuck horribly on the bottom despite generous greasing and flouring.
 Yet some people swear by glass pans for baking breads.
 If you decide to go glass, lower the oven temperature to 325 degrees F.